ochaloup/blog-and-twitter-stuff/temp/spl-gov-in-marinade.md

 [can be refunded](https://github.com/solana-labs/solana-program-library/blob/governance-v3.1.0/governance/program/src/processor/process_refund_proposal_deposit.rs)
 when the voting on proposal is finished.
 The reason for that is to prevent spamming the system with proposals that are not going to be voted on.
-It's the benefit of UI that such maintanance operations are handled automatically.
+It's the benefit of UI that such maintenance operations are handled automatically.

 ### Voting